chris-wood/chris-wood.github.io/_drafts/private_object_encryption.md

 # Takeaway

-This problem (or benefit, depending on who you talk to) with vanilla CCN is that all requests must be issued for one piece of content.
-This means that if caching is to be useful, then two consumers must send the same request.
-No matter what type of encryption is applied to the content object, privacy is not possible since requests can be correlated.
+The problem (or benefit... depending on who you talk to) with vanilla CCN is that all requests must be issued for one piece of content.
+This means that if caching is to be useful (i.e., the same content will serve two or more consumers), then two consumers must send the same request.
+No matter what type of encryption is applied to the content object, privacy is not possible since the requests can be easily correlated.

 There are at least two ways to solve this problem.
-First, requests can be generalized to sets of content objects to give some measure of k-anonymity.
-Second, we could look into the work of private information retrieval (PIR) and differential privacy.
+First, requests can be generalized to sets of content objects to give some measure of k-anonymity [3].
+Second, we could look into the work of private information retrieval (PIR) [4] and differential privacy [5].
+Both of these technologies enable privacy in scenarios that bear a slight resemblence to the request-response protocol of CCN.

 # References

-[1] - CCA-secure reference
-[2] - mixnets reencryption
-[3] PIR
-[4] differential privacy
+- [1] Katz, Jonathan, and Yehuda Lindell.
+Introduction to modern cryptography.
+CRC Press, 2014.
+- [2] Golle, Philippe, et al. "Universal re-encryption for mixnets."
+Topics in Cryptology–CT-RSA 2004.
+Springer Berlin Heidelberg, 2004.
+163-178.
+- [3] Sweeney, Latanya. "k-anonymity: A model for protecting privacy."
+International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems 10.05 (2002): 557-570.
+- [4] Ostrovsky, Rafail, and William E. Skeith III.
+"A survey of single-database private information retrieval: Techniques and applications."
+Public Key Cryptography–PKC 2007.
+Springer Berlin Heidelberg, 2007.
+393-411.
+- [5] Dwork, Cynthia.
+"Differential privacy."
+Encyclopedia of Cryptography and Security.
+Springer US, 2011.
+338-340.